ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
         text: 'The result?
-An innovation roadmap that aligns market trends with your corporate goals, culture, and targets.
-As well as a future-focused value proposition for you to activate.'
+An innovation roadmap aligned to your corporate goals, culture, and targets.
+And an actionable, future-focused value proposition.'
   -
     type: paragraph
   -